About The Milstein Program

 - Milstein Program courses designed especially for Milstein Program students

 - Student projects designed and developed by Milstein Program students

 - Mentoring from Milstein Program faculty fellows and faculty directors at the Ithaca and NYC campuses

 - Workshops and activities at Cornell Tech designed especially for Milstein Program students and lodging at The House on Roosevelt Island

 - Access to ground-breaking speakers and ideas through a campus speaker series

 - Special activities and events for Milstein students, including a student-run mentorship program

-- Access to a special equipment and software for project work including audio, video, podcasting and Virtual Reality equipment and software
+- Access to special equipment and software for project work including audio, video, podcasting and virtual reality equipment and software